MPS Core Course Descriptions

-The Master of Public Service degree program at the University of Arkansas Clinton School of Public Service is 40 credit hours.
-The program will increase to 46 hours beginning in Fall 2023.
-The current 40-credit-hour curriculum includes:
+The Master of Public Service degree program at the Clinton School of Public Service at the University of Arkansas will be 46 credit hours starting in Fall 2023.
+The 46-credit-hour curriculum includes:

 The course descriptions below provide a general overview of the core courses; however, the details are subject to change.
 Elective options for the program are listed here.

 Program Planning and Development • CSPS 7333 (3 credit hours)

 This course provides students with analytical tools that enhance their skills in diagnosing problems and formulating solutions within organizations and communities.
-The underlying premise is that well prepared public service leaders can increase their effectiveness in contributing to the well-being of their communities by equipping themselves with these analytical tools.
-Instruction will focus on evaluating community assets as a balance to assessing community need.
+The underlying premise is that well-prepared public service leaders can increase their effectiveness in contributing to the well-being of their communities by equipping themselves with these analytical tools.
+Instruction will focus on evaluating community assets as a balance to assessing community needs.
 Underlying values of social justice and collaborative problem-solving provide a benchmark for these activities.

 Foundations of Public Service • CSPS 7223 (2 credit hours)